xiaozhu36/tf_alicloud_vpc/README.md

 - `vswitch_description` - VSwitch description used to describe new vswitch - default to "New VSwitch created by Terrafrom module tf-alicloud-vpc-cluster."

+#### Custom Route Entry Input Variables

+- `route_table_id` - Route table ID of virtual router in the specified VPC.
+If `vpc_id` is not specified, you must specify `route_table_id` when to launch new route entries.
+- `destination_cidrs` - List of destination CIDR blocks of virtual route table in the specified VPC
+- `nexthop_ids` -List of ECS instance IDs as route entry's next hop in the specified VPC

 Usage
 -----
 You can use this in your terraform template with the following steps.